 - Telecommunications sales agent or analyst

 Graduates of a master's program in telecommunications engineering can also secure jobs as electronics engineers.
-Employment opportunities for electronics engineers were projected to grow 4% in the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS), which is a slower-than-average rate.
-The average salary for electronics engineers in 2014 was $99,660, as noted by the BLS.
+Employment opportunities for electrical and electronics engineers were projected to see little to no growth in the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary for electrical and electronics engineers in 2015 was $95,230, as noted by the BLS.